-Professionals who are not seeking an MPH degree, but are hoping to increase their training, can engage in various executive-style educational programs at Rollins, including free-standing certificates and special standing courses.
+Professionals who are not seeking an MPH degree, but are hoping to enhance their public health knowledge, can engage in various executive-style educational programs at Rollins, including free-standing certificates and courses.

 Certificate in Public Health Informatics for Leadership